CollectorsQuest/collectorsquest.com/web/blog/wp-content/plugins/google-analytics-dashboard/readme.txt

 This plugin does not provide the tracking code for Google Analytics.
 For that you will need to use a plugin like [Google Analytics for Wordpress](http://wordpress.org/extend/plugins/google-analytics-for-wordpress/ "Google Analytics for Wordpress").

 There is a [Google Group](http://groups.google.com/group/gad-wordpress-plugin "Google Group for Google Analytics Dashboard plugin") for this plugin that can be used for questions and feature requests.

+Please note: The Google Analytics API has been changed since the original version of this plugin.
+If you have problems after upgrading make sure to use the "forget authentication" option in the plugin configuration to re-authorize your account.

 == Installation ==